St. Labre is home to booming agriculture and the competitive charity event, St. Labre 200.

-The story of St. Labre can be traced back as early as 1897 when Pierre Poitras first came to the area in search of the gigantic forests he had heard so much about.
-Being quite impressed with what he saw, he quickly applied to the Government for forest limit of the area.
-That same year, the Great Forest Fire swept through the area.
-Knowing that the Norway Pine could be salvaged, Mr. Poitras quickly rounded up a crew and set up a sawmill.
+The story of St. Labre can be traced back as early as 1897 when Pierre Poitras first came to the area and set up a saw mill.
 The opportunity of employment brought in many families from Quebec, Belgium, France, Germany and Switzerland over the next decade.
+In 1904, the first chapel was constructed, and in in 1910 the first school was set up.
+Around 1928, a convent was added to the church.

 To this day, St. Labre maintains a strong agricultural base, employing many people and making it possible for them to live and work in the area.
+There are close to 4000 acres farmed, and Moonshadow Holsteins produces 2.6% of Manitoba’s milk.
 Vast, fertile fields produce a variety of cereal and forage crops and the land is ideally suited to present and future dairy operations as well as the expansion of the beef cattle industry.

 St. Labre Community Centre Inc.